Key pair options

 If you've lost/forgotten your public key, Kryptor can regenerate it for you from your private key.
-The public key string will be displayed, and a .public
+The public key string will be displayed, and a `.public` key file will be created if one doesn't exist in the same directory as the specified `.private` key file.

 Here's an example: